shaetzel/game-controls/reflection.md

     where you have to memorize the corresponding direction for each finger.
 In terms of the five interaction rules, we felt as though
     this control best corresponded with performance - verbalizing the outcome you want to see in the game.
 Additionally the interaction
-    "visibility", due to the fact that the direction you say mimics the direction you want to see the snake moving in.
+    "visibility" was shown, due to the fact that the direction you say mimics the direction you want to see the snake moving in.
 In order to improve this game control, we would need to determine the best way to make it more efficient.

 Conclusion:
     In our group, completing this project also brought up considerations of other topics we had discussed in class.
 Specifically for